Skip to main content

 Around that time, I started getting more involved in wheelchair rugby.
 Adaptive sports became a great way to meet other quadriplegics and people in wheelchairs.
 I was surprised when I realized many of them were functionally similar to me but far more independent.

-A big part of finding my own independence was by seeing others and learning from them.
-Eventually, I just decided to ask how they were able to self-catheterize independently.
-Before I knew it, I had the names of 3 to 5 intermittent catheter product options to test.
+A big part of finding my own independence was seeing others and learning from them.
+Eventually, I just asked how they could self-catheterize independently.
+Before I knew it, I had 3 to 5 intermittent catheter product options to test.

-I tried each one of the catheters and did not have success with most of them at first.
-However, the more I practiced self-catheterization, the better I became with new and better techniques that worked for me.
+I tried each catheter and did not have success with most of them at first.
+However, the more I practiced self-catheterization, the better I became at developing new techniques that worked for me.

 At first, I really struggled with needing to use both hands to advance the catheter while also securing the tip of my penis.
 Ultimately, I started using the elastic waistband of my underwear to hold my penis in place, which allowed me to use both my hands to catheterize.

-The biggest takeaway from my experience of learning how to cath independently is this: Don’t be afraid of practicing and failing.
-Above all, do not let momentary failure deter you from continuing to work at it and figure it out.
+The biggest takeaway from my experience learning to cath independently is this: Don’t be afraid to practice and fail.
+Above all, do not let momentary failure deter you from working at it and figuring it out.

 My Tips for Learning How to Self-Catheterize After a Spinal Cord Injury